markfilliph/free-genai-bootcamp-2025/claude/prompt.md

 Attempt -> clues
 Attempt -> Setup

-Each state expects the following kinds of inputs and outpus:
+Each state expects the following kinds of inputs and outputs:
 Inputs and outputs contain expects components of text.

 ## Setup State